-Study finds long-term anabolic-androgenic steroid use may impact visuospatial memoryDecember 14th, 2012 in Neuroscience /
+Study finds long-term anabolic-androgenic steroid use may impact visuospatial memoryDecember 14, 2012 in Medicine & Health / Neuroscience

 The long-term use of anabolic-androgenic steroids (AAS) may severely impact the user's ability to accurately recall the shapes and spatial relationships of objects, according to a recent study conducted by McLean Hospital and Harvard Medical School investigators.